 The tables on the following two pages show the movement in value of the Council's non-current assets.
-The value of the Council's housing stock, and other properties owned by the Council are valued annually by a qualified firm of external valuers, either by way of a desk top review exercise, or a full valuation (carried out every 5 years).
+The value of the Council's housing stock, and other properties owned by the Council are valued annually by a qualified firm of external valuers, either by way of a desk top review exercise, or a full valuation (carried out every 5 years for Council Housing Stock, or as part of the 4 year rolling programme for other Land and Buildings).
 They also indicate the extent that any capital expenditure carried out on the housing stock has affected the value of individual properties.